 “Start tagging anything that looks worthwhile,” Diego ordered Adam, who was trembling where he stood.

 The air was stale and void of natural scents, which only made Adam’s fear scent all the more intense.
-Wylie's gaze darted to the wall of electronics and a dividing curtain of plastic to the right.
-He landed on Adam's diminutive form and hunched shoulders.
+Wylie's gaze darted to the wall of electronics, paused on a dividing curtain of plastic to the right, and landed on Adam's diminutive form and hunched shoulders.
 Wylie didn’t know shit about tech outside of email and phone calls, but there was a lot of big equipment.
 If he judged by Adam’s expression, none of this was the run of the mill stuff you’d find in just any rich fuck’s house.

 “The door!”
 Diego snarled to Adam and pointed to a large, open doorway that led to the rest of the downstairs.
 “We’ve got one more keypad to get through to get into the upstairs house.”

 “R-Right!”
 Adam flinched at Diego’s aggressive tone and nodded rapidly.
-He clutched his laptop to his chest and quickly scurried in the direction of the hall.
+Clutching his laptop to his chest, he quickly scurried in the direction of the hall.

 “I thought you said the security was all down?”
 Wylie asked suspiciously.

 “Subsystems.
 Simple shit,” Diego grunted.
 “Come on, freak.
 The safe is upstairs.”